leorleor/double-rainbow-fpv/README.md

 Here is a brief ground-based demo:
 http://youtu.be/94o_GtKqFVs?t=7m20s

+It did also fly a few times and successfully used the 4G link for control and lower resolution video.

 Generally the hardware performed pretty well.
-I look forward to getting this into a normal usable state as time allows.
+I look forward to getting this into a normal usable state if time ever allows.

 #### Prereqs